 Through this dream I understood that the self is a principle and archetype of orientation and meaning.
 Therein lies its healing function.
 For me, this insight signified an approach to the centre and therefore to the goal.
 Out of it emerged a first inkling of my personal myth.

-Although Jung was talking about a journey into the centre of the self, the same thinking can, and has previously, been applied to this city – to invert an ancient phrase, as below, so above.
+Although Jung was talking about the self as the ‘centre’, the same thinking can, and has previously, been applied to this city – to invert an ancient phrase, as below, so above.

 Halligan interpreted Jung’s dream as occurring at the junction of roads on Mathew Street and his will and direction drew fresh breath into the area and paved the way for a new legend.
 If a modern myth is to be built around Liverpool, similar action is required.